itsmecevi/Intro-WebDev/README.md

 Picture link: https://guides.github.com/activities/hello-world/

-## 0-What is The MAIN Purpose of Technology ?
+## 0-What is The MAIN Purpose of the Technology Courses ?

 ## 1-Intro to WEBSITE